 Whilst you are deciding about the Wellcome application and if to go ahead, perhaps I might be able to be of help with primary outreach.
 I have delivered science days to primary schools (usually with a geological theme, but can change!).
 I have several primaries locally (East Anglia) that would meet the pupil premium requirement (my lovely local one has 50%!).
 If this is of interest, lets chat.
 I would need to be paid for the day, however, so the funding from your source would have to include this.
 And if they could be gifted the little microscopes as well - wow!
 Again, thank you for such a wonderful day.
 It was well worth the expense of travelling and the overnight stay several times over.
-With very best wishes

-- Clare Carter (St Christopher's Accrington): Thank you for the excellent Fly day.
+- Teacher at St Christopher's Accrington (26 January 2018): Thank you for the excellent Fly day.
 It was great to get involved again.
-I would like to ask teachers in our next department meeting to get involved in using the Droso4 resources.
-Thanks again for making us welcome. - Phil Armstrong (Birkenhead School): This was an excellent day.
+I would like to ask teachers in our next department meeting to get involved in using the droso4schools resources.
+Thanks again for making us welcome. - Teacher at Birkenhead School: This was an excellent day.
 Thank you very much for providing it for us.
 Online resources are excellent.
-You should set up a focus group of A level Biology teachers to adapt some of the practicals and advertise them as fulfilling the CPACs in the required practicals. - Claire Winstanley (Associate Dean, Head of Science Faculty, Head of Sixth form, Scarisbrick Hall School; 29 January 2018): Dear all, I am sure you will all agree that the CPD at Manchester University was fantastic on Thursday and we all came away inspired. - o further statements from evaluation form: - 'It was thorough and very informative.
+You should set up a focus group of A level Biology teachers to adapt some of the practicals and advertise them as fulfilling the CPACs in the required practicals.

+Associate Dean, Head of Science Faculty, Head of Sixth form, Scarisbrick Hall School; 29 January 2018): Dear all, I am sure you will all agree that the CPD at Manchester University was fantastic on Thursday and we all came away inspired.

+further statements from evaluation form:

+- 'It was thorough and very informative.
 I hope to maintain a link to allow our students to benefit' - 'Excellent all round.
-Thoroughly looking forward to having a go!' - 'No the day was very interesting and inspiring.
-It was also delivered extremely well.' - 'Activities are much easierto use/do then I thought.
+Thoroughly looking forward to having a go!' - o 'No the day was very interesting and inspiring.
+It was also delivered extremely well.' - 'Activities are much easier to use/do then I thought.
 Would definitely give wow factor to some lessons to give further understanding and support data analysis (fly climb)' - 'Potentially excellent.
 Good how experiments last for several weeks- like a mini research project for the pupils.
 Also, most of the lessons with flies provide a good synotic opportunity' - 'Absolutely brilliant.
-Will certainly be using the resources of science clubs in lessons, visiting schools.
+Will certainly be using the resources for science clubs in lessons, visiting schools.
 Everything!!' - Will try to incorporate some of the videos into the teaching sessions.
-I like the activity at beginning where you had to identify which type of flies could be seen under microscope.-will consider the other teaching material on nervous system and visual perception' - Jodie Walker: I was extremely overwhelmed by most of what you said.
+I like the activity at beginning where you had to identify which type of flies could be seen under microscope.-will consider the other teaching material on nervous system and visual perception' - Teacher: I was extremely overwhelmed by most of what you said.
 Afterwards I asked how you knew that there were over 50 different microtubule motors and you said that if I emailed you, you would send me one of your articles.
 So here I am emailing and asking for your article!
-I was amazed at how much research have involved drosophila and how similar our genetics are to what people consider to be pests.
-I look forward to your reply. - Rosie Walton (Burnley College): I would just like to say a belated a thank you for the summer school session I attended with you a few weeks ago, it was incredibly useful and hugely appreciated.
-I'm currently doing my planning for the upcoming A2 Biology and I was wondering if you had any resources/ideas to demonstrate monohybrid and sex inheritance, sex linkage as well as co-dominance, multiple allele genetic crosses as well as any data we can use to demonstrate the Hardy Weinberg principle. - Evaluation sheet comments: - Priniciples of the nervous system- The assocated experiments were simple and one could draw strong conclusions based on the results and connect to the theory - Neuroscience was the highlighte for me as it went into more detail than I previously understood with good gifs and images to model the concepts. - I liked best the overall description of how drosophila research can be applied to KS3 &
+I was amazed at how much research have involved Drosophila and how similar our genetics are to what people consider to be pests.
+I look forward to your reply.